1–2 spots available for Q2 · Claim yours

 India Very large Large ~5%

-• Hiring in the US: React is easier, period.
-Vue pool is small.
+Hiring in the US: React is easier, full stop.
+The Vue pool is small.

-• Hiring in China: Vue is easier.
-React pool is fine but culturally Vue dominates.
+Hiring in China: Vue is easier.
+The React pool is fine but Vue dominates culturally.

-• Hiring in LATAM (a sweet spot for remote): React pool is abundant and cheaper than the US.
+Hiring in LATAM (a sweet spot for remote): the React pool is abundant and cheaper than the US.

-• Hiring senior talent in EU: React slightly easier, Vue candidates often more senior per head.
+Hiring senior talent in Europe: React is slightly easier, Vue candidates often look more senior per head.

 If your growth plan hinges on hiring 10 frontends in 2026 in the US, React is the obvious pick.
 If you are a bootstrapped team of 2 in Southeast Asia, Vue is an equally good choice.